MicrosoftDocs/cpp-docs/docs/parallel/concrt/parallel-algorithms.md

     - [Choosing a Sorting Algorithm](#choose_sort)

 ##  <a name="parallel_for"></a> The parallel_for Algorithm
- The [concurrency::parallel_for](../Topic/parallel_for%20Function.md) algorithm repeatedly performs the same task in parallel.
+ The `parallel_for` algorithm repeatedly performs the same task in parallel.
 Each of these tasks is parameterized by an iteration value.
 This algorithm is useful when you have a loop body that does not share resources among iterations of that loop.

  The `parallel_for` algorithm partitions tasks in an optimum way for parallel execution.
 It uses a work-stealing algorithm and range stealing to balance these partitions when workloads are unbalanced.
 When one loop iteration blocks cooperatively, the runtime redistributes the range of iterations that is assigned to the current thread to other threads or processors.
 Similarly, when a thread completes a range of iterations, the runtime redistributes work from other threads to that thread.
 The `parallel_for` algorithm also supports *nested parallelism*.
 When one parallel loop contains another parallel loop, the runtime coordinates processing resources between the loop bodies in an efficient way for parallel execution.